FailAcademy/learning/adp-vancouver/_projects/03-testing-resubmit.md

 You will refactor your REDit project and resubmit it using unit and E2E tests.

-Your project must include type-checking with TypeScript, unit tests with Jest and Enzyme, and E2E test with NightWatch.
+Your project must include type-checking with TypeScript, unit tests with Jest and Enzyme, and E2E testing with NightWatch.

 ## Requirements